lm-sys/FastChat/README.md

 ```

 #### CPU Only
-This runs on CPU only.
+This runs on the CPU only and does not require GPU.
 It requires around 60GB of CPU memory for Vicuna-13B.
 ```
 python3 -m fastchat.serve.cli --model-name /path/to/vicuna/weights --device cpu
 ```

+#### Others (Quantization, More Platforms)
+Currently, we only provide some basic commands for running the model.
+We are actively exploring methods to make the model easier to run on more platforms.
+Contributions and pull requests are welcome.

 ### Web UI